lucienbill/HorizontalScrollingText/README.md

 ## How to use it in OBS?
 Just clone this repo, and include "newsbanner.html" as a browser source :
-1. Clone this projet (or just download the files) on your computer (example: `C:/somefolder/stream`)
+1. Clone this projet or [download the latest release](https://github.com/lucienbill/HorizontalScrollingText/releases) on your computer (example: `C:/somefolder/stream`)
 2. In OBS, create a new "Browser" source, and enter the path to the HTML file (example: `C:/somefolder/stream/newsbanner.html`)
 3. Place your source in the appropriate location.
 4. Customize everything (the colors, the messages, ...)